VWO Platform

 There are various ways to ensure your site is optimized for mobile and how you go about this will depend on the type of site you operate.
 In general, it’s best to use a clean, minimal design.
 That isn’t so easy, though, if you run an e-commerce site that’s packed with many products or services.
 In this case, it’s important to choose a web design that’s 100% responsive.

-Responsive sites adapt according to the screen size on which they’re viewed.
+A responsive website adapts according to the screen size on which it is viewed.
 Instead of a top bar, users often see a ‘hamburger’ menu, and images will become smaller.

 Responsive design provides you with the building blocks enabling you to create a fully mobile-ready site.
 Your site will look attractive and be more easily navigable to users, and this will help to increase conversions.
 However, in order to achieve the highest conversion rates possible you need to further optimize for mobile.